EmilBlumenthalDev/EmilBlumenthalDev/README.md

 <h1 align="center">Hello Hello 👋, Glad to see you here!</h1>
-<h3 align="center">I'm Emil, a 22 year old Software Engineering student from Helsinki, Finland 🇫🇮</h3>
+<h3 align="left">I'm Emil, a 22 year old Software Engineering student from Helsinki, Finland 🇫🇮</h3>

-I am a highly motivated software development enthusiast with a proven track record of building functional and innovative solutions.
+I'm a software development enthusiast with a proven track record of building functional and innovative solutions.
 My journey into software engineering began at a young age, programming small games in Game Maker, and has since evolved into a deep commitment to solving real-world problems through technology.

-One of my proudest achievements is the development of [Zeltly](https://zeltly.com), a CRM application that showcases my skills in end-to-end software design, coding, and deployment.
-Through this, I gained valuable experience in modern software development practices, such as:

-- Full-stack development
-- Agile project management
-- Secure coding practices
-- Infrastructure design and deployment

 I am currently pursuing opportunities to deepen my knowledge in software production and engineering through academic study and practical application.
 My ultimate goal is to lead software projects that make a meaningful impact on users and businesses alike.

+###

 - 🌱 Currently learning **React, Redis and DevOps**
 - 👯 I’m looking to collaborate on **interesting projects related to real world problems**